-Red Hat personalizes content for its audience and you can too.
+Red Hat personalizes content for its audience, and you can too.
 You don’t need large databases or a massive research team.
-In fact, the best research even from big companies is found when collecting data 1 on 1.
+In fact, the best research, even from big companies, is found when collecting data 1 on 1.
 For example, in the book The Power of Habit, Charles Duhigg uses the example of Febreze.
-The company Proctor & Gamble only learn how to target their customers when they go into a customer's home and observe how they use the product.
+The company Proctor & Gamble only learns how to target their customers when they go into a customer's home and observe how they use the product.

 As a small business owner, you have the opportunity to work with your customers on a more personal level than the corporate giants.
-This gives you an opportunity to ask questions and learn what makes them choose you over the rest.
+This allows you to ask questions and learn what makes them choose you over the rest.